- 12 minutes to read

 Edit Function

-The thresholds for the Non-Events related Monitoring features can be modified; Click the Action button and then click on the Edit menu item within the 'Control Center' section.
+To edit and manage the Function Resource; Click the Action button and then click on the Edit menu item within the 'Control Center' section.

 Edit Function Menu Action